 The most important muscles to work in this stage are our Deltoids, Upper and Lower Trapezius, Serratus Anterior and the Rotator Cuff.

-- Lying on a table prone cable single arm or alternating pulls or Internal rotation
+Prone Lying on a bench with cable single arm or alternating pulls or Internal rotation

 Triceps dips on rings are a challenging exercise to develop triceps and posterior shoulder strength